joshlevinson/pmp-roles/readme.txt

 == Changelog ==

-= 1.1 - 2020-05-21 =
+= 1.2 - 2020-05-21 =
 * BUG FIX/ENHANCEMENT: Adding the "read" capability to all custom level roles by default.
 You can filter custom role capabilities using the `pmpro_roles_default_caps` filter.
+* BUG FIX: Repaired issue where the "Delete Roles and Deactivate" link would show when the plugin was inactive.

+= 1.1 =
-* BUG FIX/ENHANCEMENT: Added a "Delete Roles and Deactivate" link to the plugins page to deactivate with a bit more cleanup.
+* Added a "Delete Roles and Deactivate" link to the plugins page to deactivate with a bit more cleanup.
 Users are given the "Subscriber" role if they had a membership level based role before.

 = 1.0 =
 * FEATURE: This is the initial version of the plugin.